StavrosNik4/Graphics-Programming-Projects/README.md

 ### Project 2.1: Modular Hierarchical Dog Model

-Simple Dog model with 3 different animations and an option to reset to the original position.
+Simple dog model with 3 different animations and an option to reset to the original position.
+The model consists of 15 different parts and a Left Child Right Simpling Tree implementation is used to handle the transformations.

 ### Project 2.2: Particles System